Modern Day Slavery

 1.0 Purpose and Scope

-1.1 This statement sets out GeiG’s actions to prevent modern slavery and human trafficking in our business and supply chains in line with section 54 of the UK Modern Slavery Act 2015.
+1.1 This statement sets out the actions taken by GeiG to prevent modern slavery and human trafficking in our business and supply chains, in accordance with section 54 of the UK Modern Slavery Act 2015.

-2.3 Geography: operations in the United Kingdom with sourcing and manufacturing relationships in Asia and elsewhere.
-This Statement covers GeiG and any subsidiaries under our control.
+2.3 Geography: primary operations in the United Kingdom, with sourcing and manufacturing relationships in Asia and other regions.

 3.0 Our policies and standards

-3.1 Supplier Code of Conduct mandatory for all suppliers; it prohibits forced, bonded and child labour, requires lawful wages and hours, and requires safe working conditions.
-The Code must be flowed down the supply chain.
+3.1 Supplier Code of Conduct.
+All suppliers must comply with our Supplier Code of Conduct, which prohibits forced, bonded and child labour, requires lawful wages and working hours, and mandates safe and humane working conditions.
+The Code must be flowed down through the supply chain.

-3.2 Related policies: Whistleblowing, Anti-Bribery & Corruption, Recruitment & Agency Workers, Ethical Procurement and Supply-Chain Due-Diligence.
+3.2 Related policies.
+Our approach is supported by policies on Whistleblowing, Anti-Bribery & Corruption, Ethical Recruitment & Agency Workers, Ethical Procurement, and Supply-Chain Due Diligence.

-3.3 Contract clauses all supplier contracts include modern slavery representations and warranties, audit rights, remediation obligations and recruiter-fee clauses requiring employer-pays remediation where recruitment fees are identified.
+3.3 Contractual controls.
+Supplier contracts include modern-slavery representations and warranties, audit rights, remediation obligations, and recruiter-fee clauses requiring employer-pays remediation where recruitment fees are identified.

-3.4 Standards alignment supplier expectations map to ILO Core Conventions and the Ethical Trading Initiative (ETI) Base Code.
+3.4 Standards alignment.
+Supplier expectations align with the ILO Core Conventions and the Ethical Trading Initiative (ETI) Base Code.

 4.0 Risk landscape and prioritisation

-4.1 Key higher-risk categories for our sector: electronic components and minerals (including conflict minerals), assembly and manufacturing, warehousing and logistics, and contingent/agency labour.
+4.1 Higher-risk categories in our sector include electronic components and minerals (including conflict minerals), assembly and manufacturing, warehousing and logistics, and contingent or agency labour.

-4.2 We use a risk-based methodology that incorporates country risk, commodity risk, labour model (e.g., agency labour), supplier size and audit history to prioritise due diligence and controls.
+4.2 We apply a risk-based methodology considering country risk, commodity risk, labour models, supplier size, and audit history to prioritise due diligence and controls.

 5.0 Due diligence and controls

-5.1 Onboarding all new suppliers involves a due diligence questionnaire, sanctions/ESG screening, verification of corporate credentials, and acceptance of our Supplier Code and contractual clauses.
+5.1 Onboarding.
+New suppliers undergo due-diligence questionnaires, sanctions and ESG screening, verification of credentials, and acceptance of our Supplier Code and contractual clauses.

-5.2 Independent audits Higher-risk suppliers are required to supply independent third-party social audit reports (e.g., SEDEX/SMETA, RBA or equivalent) or to accept GeiG-commissioned audits.
-Audit frequency: at least annually for high-risk suppliers and every 24 months for medium-risk.
+5.2 Independent audits.
+Higher-risk suppliers must provide independent third-party social audit reports (for example SEDEX/SMETA, RBA or equivalent) or accept GeiG-commissioned audits.
+Audit frequency is at least annually for high-risk suppliers and every 24 months for medium-risk suppliers.

-5.3 Monitoring scheduled and trigger-based reviews, including unannounced site visits where credible risk indicators exist (rapid workforce change, grievances, refusal to provide documentation).
-Worker interviews and direct observation are core audit features.
+5.3 Monitoring.
+We conduct scheduled and trigger-based reviews, including unannounced visits where credible indicators exist.
+Worker interviews and direct observation are core features.

-5.4 Recruitment & agency workers suppliers must demonstrate ethical recruitment practices; agency workers must be engaged via accredited labour providers; any recruitment fees identified will be repaid to workers under an employer-pays remediation model.
+5.4 Recruitment and agency labour.
+Suppliers must demonstrate ethical recruitment practices.
+Any recruitment fees identified must be repaid to workers under an employer-pays remediation model.

-5.5 Data & records due diligence and audit records are retained for at least six years.
+5.5 Records.
+Due-diligence and audit records are retained for at least six years.

 6.0 Remediation and escalation

-6.1 Where non-conformance is identified, we require a Corrective Action Plan (CAP) with time-bound milestones and independent verification of closure.
-CAPs for high-risk findings normally require verification within 90 days.
+6.1 Where non-conformance is identified, suppliers must implement a Corrective Action Plan (CAP) with time-bound milestones and independent verification.
+High-risk findings normally require verification within 90 days.

-6.2 If remediation fails or harm is substantiated, GeiG will suspend new orders, place the supplier on hold or terminate contracts, balancing the need to protect workers during transition.
-Controlled exit plans will be used where an abrupt termination would harm workers.
+6.2 Where remediation fails or harm is substantiated, GeiG may suspend orders, place suppliers on hold, or terminate contracts, using controlled exit plans where abrupt termination could harm workers.

-6.3 Victim-centred remediation practical remedies prioritise the worker: repayment of recruitment fees, continuation of pay during transition where practicable, access to medical and legal support where needed, and secure relocation or safe repatriation.
+6.3 Victim-centred remediation.
+Remedies prioritise workers, including repayment of recruitment fees, continued pay during transition where practicable, access to medical or legal support, and secure relocation or repatriation where required.

-6.4 Serious incidents or suspected criminality will be reported to competent authorities and relevant law enforcement agencies, and GeiG will cooperate fully.
+6.4 Serious incidents or suspected criminality are reported to competent authorities, and GeiG cooperates fully.

 7.0 Worker voice, grievance channels and non-retaliation

-7.2 Suppliers must inform workers of these channels in their language and guarantee non-retaliation.
-Evidence of worker-voice mechanisms and uptake is reviewed in audits.
+7.2 Suppliers must inform workers of these channels and guarantee non-retaliation.
+Evidence of worker-voice mechanisms is reviewed during audits.

 8.0 Training and capacity building

-8.1 Internal training procurement, HR, operations and leadership receive modern-slavery training every six months, covering red flags, interviewing, grievance handling and escalation.
-Completion is monitored and reported to senior management.
+8.1 Internal training.
+Procurement, HR, operations and leadership receive modern-slavery training every six months, covering red flags, interviews, grievance handling and escalation.

-8.2 Supplier training Higher-risk suppliers must provide annual training to supervisors and HR on forced-labour indicators, grievance handling and remediation; suppliers must provide evidence of training.
+8.2 Supplier training.
+Higher-risk suppliers must provide annual training to supervisors and HR staff and supply evidence of completion.

 9.0 Effectiveness, KPIs and transparency

 9.1 We will publish baseline values and progress in the next annual statement.
-Key performance indicators include:
+Target KPIs include:

-• ≥95% of active suppliers signed to Supplier Code of Conduct;
+- ≥95% of active suppliers signed to the Supplier Code of Conduct;

-• ≥90% of higher-risk suppliers audited by an independent third party in the audit cycle;
+- ≥90% of higher-risk suppliers audited in the audit cycle;

-• 100% training completion for in-scope staff within the 6-month cycle;
+- 100% training completion for in-scope staff within each 6-month cycle;

-• median time to first response to grievances ≤ 5 business days; ≥95% grievance resolution within 30 days.
+- median grievance response ≤ 5 business days; ≥95% grievance resolution within 30 days.

-9.2 Responsibility for KPI delivery and reporting sits with Procurement and the Supply-Chain Due-Diligence function; aggregated KPI performance will be reported annually to the Board.
+9.2 Accountability for KPI delivery sits with Procurement and Supply-Chain Due-Diligence, with annual reporting to the Board.

 10.0 Governance and accountability

-10.1 Operational responsibility: Supply-Chain Due-Diligence and Procurement teams.
-Policy oversight and effectiveness: Director and the Board.
+10.1 Operational responsibility rests with the Supply-Chain Due-Diligence and Procurement teams.
+Oversight is provided by senior leadership and the Board.

-10.2 Significant incidents, material risks or failure of remediation are escalated to the Director and the Board for decision on suspension, termination or public reporting.
+10.2 Material risks or failures of remediation are escalated for decision on suspension, termination or disclosure.

 11.0 Next steps (FY 2025/26 roadmap)